gifkards/correcthtml/README.md

-# correcthtml
-Correct the HTML Assignment
+# Correct the HTML Assignment